CadenMcAllister/SpikeRobotHeading/README.md

-Absolutely — here’s the updated `README.md` with a section mentioning that this was built for use with Spike Prime:

----

 # 📐 Gyro Heading Tracker

 A simple browser-based compass that uses your device’s gyroscope to track and display your current heading.
 Built with React and Framer Motion.